TopeAdebayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to switch current user to a given user
+script to print the effective username of the current user